This Genius Strategy Will Save You a Ton of Money on School Supplies

 Advertiser Disclosure: Many of the credit card offers that appear on this site are from credit card companies from which ThePennyHoarder.com receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 We do not feature all available credit card offers or all credit card issuers.

-Jamie Cattanach is a staff writer at The Penny Hoarder.
+Jamie Cattanach is a contributor to The Penny Hoarder.
 Her writing has also been featured at The Write Life, Word Riot and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.